jcorozco81/homework-1/README.md

 ## Description

-Refactoring was performed to the webpage in order to improve page Accesibility, Consolidate code and Fix Issue.
+Refactoring was performed to the webpage in order to improve page Accesibility, Consolidate code and fixed issues listed below:

 * Fixed the page to follow the HTML Semantics structure.
 * Fixed a broken link.